Agamennon/redux-tiny-router/README.md

-Remember route definitions only add more details, you can use any peace of state you need and any javascript knowledge you have to render your app, but just to give you yet more power, to guarantee you can do anything i could think of, have a look at this puppy `utils.match(definition,url)`, this util will return a full router obj using a on the fly route definition, if the url match the definition you also get, `src` `splat` and `params`, so you could without adding previous route definitions make a one time check on `src` for even more flexibility.
+Remember route definitions only add more details, you can use any peace of state you need and any javascript knowledge you have to render your app, but just to give you yet more power, to guarantee you can do anything i could think of, have a look at this puppy `utils.match(definition,url)`, this util will return a full router obj using a on the fly route definition, if the url match the definition you also get, `src` `splat` and `params`, so you could without adding previous route definitions, make a one time check on `src` for even more flexibility.
 Think about it, in the first example i had to add another case for the more specific route (because i added it) is an artificial problem but will help to illustrate.

 ```javascript